-A young rabbit is on its own if the fur is fluffy, the ears are standing, and it is the size of a man's fist.
-In some cases it can be put back where you found it.
-If it was brought in by a dog or a cat, it is probably injured (although it may not appear to be) and needs to have special medical attention.
+A young rabbit is on its own if the fur is fluffy, the ears are standing, and the size of a man's fist.
+In some cases, it can be put back where you found it.
+If a dog or a cat brought it in, it is probably injured (although it may not appear to be) and needs special medical attention.
 Although possible, rabbits are unlikely to contract rabies.

 Moving a Rabbit Nest:

 Moving a rabbit's nest is not recommended.
-There has been minimal success with moving a nest and the mother finding it.
-If you can wait 1-2 weeks, the babies will usually be gone and you can continue with your plans.
+There has been a minimal success with moving a nest and the mother finding it.
+If you can wait 1-2 weeks, the babies will usually be gone, and you can continue with your plans.
 If you must move the nest, try to place it close to the original spot.

 If A Rabbit Nest is Disturbed or Moved:

 Replace all of the fur inside the nest and cover the nest well with dry grass.
 The mother may return to care for her young.
 The mother will not reject the babies if you handle them.
-There has been good success with placing rabbits back in the nest and the mother returning later and taking care of her young.
+There has been a success with placing rabbits back in the nest and the mother returning later and taking care of her young.

 Monitoring a disturbed or moved rabbit nest:

 Before moving the babies from the nest, check to see if the mother rabbit returns.
-Chances are you won't actually see the mother returning because she usually feeds her babies during the night.
-Check the babies bellies before and after an evening has past.
+Chances are you won't see the mother returning because she usually feeds her babies during the night.
+Check the baby's bellies before and after an evening has passed.
 Their bellies should be full in the morning.
 Put a trail cam on the nest to monitor it.
 This is much better than the string method.
-You can place a couple strands of string over the nest to see if the nest was disturbed.
+You can place a couple of strands of string over the nest to see if the nest was disturbed.
 These are indications that the mother was there.
 If at all possible, it is best to let the mother rabbit raise her babies.
 Rabbits are hard to raise!